IMED Early Phase Drug Discovery Graduate Programme

 What other opportunities are there for development on the programme?

 Graduates on the programme are encouraged to seek our opportunities to enrich their own personal development.
-Some of our Graduates attended the GAP Summit at Cambridge University earlier this year.
-Others have had the opportunity to meet Nobel Prize winners and to attend internal symposiums and confereneces.
+We encourage AstraZeneca Graduates to apply for a place on the prestigious GAP Summit, and support them if they are successful.
+Others have had the opportunity to meet Nobel Prize winners and to attend internal symposiums and conferences.

 The roles within the programme